Westminster Under School: Campus

+Chapter House

+The school moved into new premises adjacent to Adrian House, in Chapter Street, in February 2026 while Adrian House undergoes refurbishment.

 Adrian House

 The side gate of Adrian House.

 Adrian House is situated at 27 Vincent Square, a four-storey building in the south-east corner of Vincent Square in central London.
-It opened in 1951 and underwent a major rebuilding programme in 2001, when new classrooms, a new hall, an Art Department (which became more classrooms following the opening of George House) and an IT suite were built on the site of the old hall.
+It opened in 1951 and underwent a rebuilding programme in 2001, when new classrooms, a new hall, an Art Department (which became more classrooms following the opening of George House) and an IT suite were built on the site of the old hall.
 In addition, all the classrooms and labs were refurbished.
 The hall, which would also serve as a canteen prior to the opening of 21 Douglas Street and space for P.E. prior to the opening of Lawrence Hall as Westminster School Sports Centre (see below), is used for theatre and drama performances by the school.
-It was refurbished in the 2014 and renamed the Performing Arts Studio.
-Adrian House provides access to two science laboratories and the basement is devoted entirely to the music department.